 Research Partnerships: Tips & Tricks

-KT Encounters is a blog and video series designed to deepen our understanding of knowledge translation (KT), the broad range of activities meant to improve the use of research evidence in practice, policy and further research.
-We’ve invited KT experts, including researchers, practitioners and patient representatives, to share their KT experiences and expertise to help others who do KT, do it better.
+KT Encounters is a blog and video series designed to deepen our understanding of knowledge translation (KT), which is the broad range of activities meant to improve the use of research evidence in practice, policy and further research.
+We’ve invited KT experts, including researchers, practitioners and patient representatives, to share their experiences and expertise.

-When there is strong engagement between researchers and researcher users on a team, evidence is more likely to inform policy, practice and further research.
+When there is strong engagement between researchers and researcher users working together on a team, evidence is more likely to inform policy, practice and further research.
 We know that forging research collaborations between researchers and research users can be both rewarding and challenging.
-These videos offer a number of considerations for researchers and research users alike on how they can work more effectively with each other.
+These videos offer researchers and research users some considerations for working more effectively with each other.

 Produced by Michael Smith Health Research BC.
 Filming and post-production by the Knowledge Mobilization Studio.